The Conformance Suite¶

 kPointer ships a language-agnostic conformance suite in the conformance/ directory of the

 repository.
-Each fixture file is a JSON array of test cases.
-A conformance runner in any language
+Each fixture file is a versioned JSON object containing an array of test cases:

-can deserialize these fixtures and check its own implementation without reading a line of Kotlin.
+A conformance runner in any language can deserialize these fixtures and check its own implementation without reading a line of Kotlin.

 The reference implementation dogfoods the suite: kpointer-core drives its own tests from the